nhaar/Waddle-Forever/README.md

 ## Client

-Its client uses electron to read the webpages for Club Penguin and run Flash, so the user does not need to worry about installing flash.
-The electron client runs all the servers it will access, so there is no need to setup
+Its client uses Electron to read the webpages for Club Penguin and run Flash, so the user does not need to worry about installing Flash.
+The a
+Electron client runs all the servers it will access, so there is no need to setup.

 ## Server

 Under the hood, a Club Penguin server emulator runs to give full functionality to the game.
-The server can also be ran standalone, in which case the electron client is not needed, and you can use multiple windows to access the game.
+The server can also be run standalone, in which case the Electron client is not needed, and you can use multiple windows to access the game.

 > [!CAUTION]
 > The server made for this client is not safe for multiplayer!
 It can be exploited easily so only host it to people you trust.
-> If you wish to make a CPPS, use a different emulator like Houdini
+> If you wish to make a CPPS, use a different emulator like Houdini.

 # Building

-To build you must have node.js, npm and yarn installed.
+To build you must have Node.js, npm and yarn installed.
 After cloning the code, install all dependencies:

 > [!NOTE]
 > Last built using Node.js v20.12.2, NPM v9.8.1, yarn v1.22.22